miner2046/Bonkcoin-core/doc/FAQ.md

 ## Frequently Asked Questions ❓

-### How much Bonkcoin can exist?
+### How much Friccoin can exist?

-In the first 600,000 blocks (about 1 year and 2 months) 100 billion Bonkcoin will be mined.
-After this, every block will award 10,000 Bonkcoin.
-At one block per minute this equates to an additional ~5.25 billion Bonkcoin per year.
-Because a flat amount of new coins are mined, Bonkcoin inflates less each year.
+In the first 600,000 blocks (about 1 year and 2 months) 100 billion Friccoin will be mined.
+After this, every block will award 10,000 Friccoin.
+At one block per minute this equates to an additional ~5.25 billion Friccoin per year.
+Because a flat amount of new coins are mined, Friccoin inflates less each year.

 Inflation = ~5.25 Billion/TotalSupply